Jimmisdarth/Python_Scripts/README.md

-Python scripts for sobel filter on images
+Python and VHDL testbench scripts for sobel filter on images